duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

 - Drop-in [replacements](#primitives) for `int`, `size_t` and `bool` that ensure against the use of uninitialized values and address the "signed-unsigned mismatch" issues.

-- Data types for safe [sharing](#asynchronously-shared-objects) of objects among asynchronous threads.
+- Data types for safe [sharing](#asynchronously-shared-objects) of objects among concurrently executing threads.

 - Replacements for native pointers/references with various flexibility and performance trade-offs.

 Historically, C++ has been (famously) not a memory-safe language.
 The key vexing issue being "use-after-free" (or "dangling reference") bugs.
 The lifetime checker aims to eliminate these bugs by restricting the ways C++ reference types can be used to those that can, in general, be verified to be safe at compile-time.
 At the time of this writing (Aug 2018) the lifetime checker still has a [ways to go](https://github.com/duneroadrunner/misc/blob/master/201/8/Jul/lifetime%20checker%20observations%20-%20Jun%202018.md) before achieving its goal of memory safety without unnecessary false positives.
 In the meantime you can replace your potentially unsafe C++ elements with corresponding substitutes in this library to achieve memory safety in a manner designed to be future-compatible with an eventually completed lifetime checker.

 Besides zero-overhead pointers that enforce some of the necessary restrictions not yet (at the time of writing) implemented in the lifetime checker, the library provides a reference counting pointer that's smaller and faster than `std::shared_ptr<>`, and an unrestricted pointer that ensures memory safety via run-time checks.
-The latter two being not (yet) provided by the Guidelines Support Library, but valuable in the context of having to work around the somewhat draconian restrictions imposed by the (eventual completed) lifetime checker.
+The latter two being not (yet) provided by the Guidelines Support Library, but valuable in the context of having to work around the somewhat [draconian restrictions](https://github.com/duneroadrunner/misc/blob/master/201/8/Jul/implications%20of%20the%20lifetime%20checker%20restrictions.md) imposed by the (eventual completed) lifetime checker.

 And the library also addresses the data race issue, where the Core Guidelines don't (yet) offer anything substantial.

 To see the library in action, you can check out some [benchmark code](https://github.com/duneroadrunner/SaferCPlusPlus-BenchmarksGame).
 There you can compare traditional C++ and (high-performance) SaferCPlusPlus implementations of the same algorithms.
 Also, the [msetl_example.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example.cpp) and [msetl_example2.cpp](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/msetl_example2.cpp) files contain usage examples of the library's elements.
 But at this point, there are a lot of them, so it might be more effective to peruse the documentation first, then search those files for the element(s) your interested in.

-Tested with msvc2017(v15.7.4), g++7.3 & 5.4 and clang++6.0 & 3.8.
+Tested with msvc2019(v16.1.6), g++7.3 & 5.4 and clang++6.0 & 3.8.
 Support for versions of g++ prior to version 5 was dropped on Mar 21, 2016.
-Note that this is currently a C++14 library (and in large part a C++11 library).
-So, for example, it does not yet provide any C++17 template deduction guides for its elements.
-Also note that parts of the library documentation were written before it was clear that a viable lifetime checker might be forthcoming and should be interpreted accordingly.
+Note that parts of the library documentation were written before it was clear that a viable lifetime checker might be forthcoming and should be interpreted accordingly.

 ### Table of contents